ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-10-12-driving-through-the-colorful-woods-of-east-sweden.md

 ![Sunset at Vättern](/assets/images/IMG_0220_2.jpg)

-Crossing the whole country on lonely roads was a wonderful experience and I really want to come back to Scandinavia again.
+Crossing the whole country on lonely roads was a wonderful experience and I really wanted to come back to Scandinavia again.
 At the same time, I was also looking forward to get back in touch with my family and friends after spending almost two months in the endless woods of Sweden.
 Great times!